We are proud to present these scholarships that are available for applicants.

 One (1) $500.00 scholarship will be awarded to a graduating 12th grade minority Manalapan High School student.
 The award will be sent directly to the college/university and used to assist with college expenses for the first year of enrollment of the institution.
 Students must provide name, address and telephone number of the universities Bursar’s/Financial Aid office.
 Student must also provide student ID # so that the award can be applied to their account.

-- Scholarship recipients are selected by a committee at Manalapan High School and recognized at end of year Awards ceremony.
+Scholarship recipients are selected by a committee at each school and recognized at their end of year Awards ceremony.

 William P and Patricia G Dougherty Scholarships

-In 2004 Steve Dougherty made a generous donation to the CRERC which was used to create the Blue-White Scholarship Breakfast.
-CRERC wanted to formalize their appreciation for Steve’s donation by establishing a scholarship award in his name from the proceeds of the Breakfast and auction however Steve opted to have the scholarship named in honor of his late parents who placed extreme emphasis on the value of an education and helping others.
+In 2004 Steve Dougherty made a generous donation to One Blue Village, which was used to create the Blue-White Scholarship Breakfast.
+One Blue Village wanted to formalize their appreciation for Steve’s donation by establishing a scholarship award in his name from the proceeds of the Breakfast and auction, however, Steve opted to have the scholarship named in honor of his late parents who placed extreme emphasis on the value of an education and helping others.
 William P. and Patricia G. were both born and raised in Philadelphia.
 William attended LaSalle University and Patricia attended Immaculata College.
 William worked as a chemist for Rohm & Haas Company for over 30 years and Patricia, after many years raising six children, became an elementary school mathematics teacher in the Archdiocese of Philadelphia school system for 20 years.
-Each of the six Dougherty children have gone through at least 4 years of college – four attending Penn State and 2 Delaware and Temple.
-After many years raising six children Patricia became an elementary school mathematics teacher in the Archdiocese of Philadelphia school system for 20 years.
 Each of the six Dougherty children have gone through at least 4 years of college – four attending Penn State and 2 now outcast daughters attending Delaware and Temple.
 A testament to the emphasis on education in the Dougherty household.

 Through the generosity of you, the BW breakfast attendees, the speakers and football players who donate their time and material for the auction, our initial goals have been achieved.
-The BW breakfast has become an annual event and scholarships have increased in number and value.
+The BW breakfast has become an annual event, and scholarships have increased in number and value.
 Initially there were 2 $250 scholarships.
-This was expanded to 4 $250 scholarships and has now expanded to 4 $500 scholarships.
+This was expanded to 4 $250 scholarships and is now expanded to 4 $500 scholarships.
 Our goal now is to continue increasing the number and value of the scholarships.
-Do please help us honor the legacy of William P and Patricia Dougherty by providing the opportunity for others to pursue an education which they felt was so important
+Do please help us honor the legacy of William P and Patricia Dougherty by providing the opportunity for others to pursue an education, which they felt was so important.

 - A $500.00 scholarship will be awarded to the 12th grade student whose essay is selected as winner.
 The awarded grant will be used to aid in college expenses for the first year of enrollment of higher education.

-- Applicant must complete the William P. and Patricia G. Dougherty Scholarship Application, submit a 500-750 essay, and be accepted to a two or four year college.
+- Applicant must complete the Dougherty Family Scholarship Application, submit a 500-750 essay, and be accepted to a two or four year college.

 - Two letters of recommendation are required.